p3732/arrival_film_analysis/src/chapter4 free will.md

 The reason the aliens are on earth, is thus simply because it is necessary for history to play out the way it will.
 They need to travel to earth, so that the people of earth can in return help them 3000 years in the future.
-Or they other way round, since mankind helps them, they need to help mankind 3000 years before that.
+Or the other way round, since mankind helps them, they need to help mankind 3000 years before that.
 Much like in the short story, the aliens in the movie adaption don't have any sort of free will and no need for it either.
 They merely act like pawns, enacting the history they know will happen.